unicesi/EketalCompiler/test/README.md

-# Eketal test's
+# REAL test's

-  This are some test using the Eketal compiler, to deploy, you must have locally installed with maven the eketal project as follows:
+  This are some test using the REAL compiler, to deploy, you must have locally installed with maven the REAL project as follows:

   You must have maven installed